Andresmup/github-foundations/11_PULL_REQUESTS/Readme.md

 Under Files Changed you can also apply a review on a very specific line of code.

+## PERMANENT LINK TO FILES

+> [!IMPORTANT]
+> When viewing a file on GitHub.com, you can press the <kbd>"y"</kbd> key to update the URL to a permalink to the exact version of the file you see.

+For a permanent link to the specific version of a file that you see, instead of using a branch name in the URL (i.e. the `main` part in the example above), put a commit id.
+This will permanently link to the exact version of the file in that commit.

+Replaces main with a specific commit id and the file content will not change.

+Looking up the commit SHA by hand is inconvenient, however, so as a shortcut you can type y to automatically update the URL to the permalink version.
+Then you can copy the URL knowing that anyone you share it with will see exactly what you saw.

+## PERMANENT LINK TO A CODE SNIPPET

+You can create a permanent link to a specific line or range of lines of code in a specific version of a file or pull request.

+This type of permanent link will render as a code snippet only in the repository it originated in.
+In other repositories, the permalink code snippet will render as a URL.

+1. On GitHub.com, navigate to the main page of the repository:
+2. Locate the code you'd like to link to:
+- To link to code from a file, navigate to the file.
+- To link to code from a pull request, navigate to the pull request and click `Files changed`.
+Then, browse to the file that contains the code you want include in your comment, and click View.
+3. Choose whether to select a single line or a range.
+- To select a single line of code, click the line number to highlight the line.
+- To select a range of code, click the number of the first line in the range to highlight the line of code.
+Then, hover over the last line of the code range, press <kbd>Shift</kbd>, and click the line number to highlight the range.
+4. To the left of the line or range of lines, click the three dots icon `...` In the drop-down menu, click `Copy permalink`.
+5. Navigate to the conversation where you want to link to the code snippet.
+6. Paste your permalink into a comment, and click `Comment`.

+## COMMITING CHANGES IN PR BRANCH FROM A FORL

+You can commit changes on a pull request branch that was created from a fork of your repository with permission from the pull request creator.

+You can only make commits on pull request branches that:
+- are opened in a repository that you have push access to and that were created from a fork of that repository
+- are on a user-owned fork
+- have permission granted from the pull request creator
+- don't have branch restrictions that will prevent you from committing

+Only the user who created the pull request can give you permission to push commits to the user-owned fork.

 ## CODEOWNERS

 Codeowners is a Github repo specific file to deine individuals or teams that are responsable for specific code in a repository.